Billing and Payments

 Guilford College is required by the IRS to issue a 1098-T Form by January 31 to students with transactions during the calendar year.
 The 1098-T Form will report the amount of qualified tuition related expenses (QTRE) paid, and qualified scholarships and grants credited during the calendar year.
-The form will be available to the student via their BannerWeb account.
-Once logged into BannerWeb, select Student Record, and then Student Tax Notification to view and print the 1098-T Form.
+The form will be available to the students via their TouchNet account.
+Once logged into TouchNet, below STATEMENTS, there will be “Your lates 1098-T Tax statement,” select “View Statements.”
+Select "View" beside the tax year.
+This will navigate you to the ECSI portal where you will select "View" beside the tax year.
 Remember, Guilford College cannot offer any tax advice or assistance.
+In addition to this, the Office of Student Accounts is not authorized to send out tax information.
 Please direct any tax questions to the IRS at 800.829.1040 or visit irs.gov.

 Questions concerning your account not answered by the information above should be directed to Student Accounts.
-The Office of Registrar and Student Accounts is located in the basement of New Garden Hall and is open Monday-Friday from 8:00a.m. - 5:00 p.m.
+The Office of Student Accounts is located in the basement of New Garden Hall and is open Monday to Friday from 9 a.m. to 4 p.m.

 Confirm your financial aid award is complete.
 This includes filing your FAFSA at fafsa.gov each academic year, submitting all requested documents by the Office of Financial Aid, accepting loans on Banner Web, and, if you are a first-time borrower, completing Entrance Loan Counseling and the Master Promissory Note at studentaid.gov.
 When making payments on student accounts, adjustments should not be made for work-study awards as these funds are paid directly to the student when earned through a campus job.
 If you have any questions about the status of your financial aid, please contact the Office of Financial Aid to speak with a Financial Aid Counselor.

-f you are expecting outside scholarship funds that require a billing statement from Guilford College, please contact Paulette O. Esdaille at (336) 316-2463 or email@example.com for assistance.
+If you are expecting outside scholarship funds that require a billing statement from Guilford College, please contact Student Accounts at 336.316.2541 or email@example.com for assistance.
 If your scholarship requires proof of enrollment, an Enrollment Verification Certificate can be retrieved through the National Student Clearinghouse using your Banner Web.
-In the student tab, select Student Records then Student Enrollment Verification.
-For assistance, please contact the Registrar staff at (336) 316-2121 firstname.lastname@example.org.
+In the student tab, select Student Records and then Student Enrollment Verification.
+For assistance, please contact the Registrar staff at 336.316.2121 firstname.lastname@example.org.

-For questions regarding housing and meal plans, you may contact the Office of Residential Education and Housing at (336) 316-2105 or by email at email@example.com.
-Residential Education and Housing is located on the second floor of Founders Hall.
+For questions regarding housing and meal plans, you may contact the Office of Residential Education and Housing at 336.316.2105 or by email at email@example.com.
+Residential Education and Housing is located on the main floor of King Hall.